 - Make sure your griddle is very hot.
 I use an electric griddle and heat it to 350 degrees.
 When I feel it’s had time to be hot, I brush it with butter.
 If it’s hot enough, it will sizzle when the butter touches it.
 If it doesn’t sizzle, wait a few more seconds until it does.

 - Most people, even cooks on TV, say the first pancake is never a good one, and some people even pitch the first one that gets poured onto the griddle.
 This is because they do not give their griddle time to get hot enough before pouring that first pancake.
 You should never have to pitch a pancake.

 - Once you’ve poured the batter onto the griddle, don’t flip the pancakes over until you see several air bubbles form on the batter, as you can see in the picture above.
-It usually takes about 1 minutes per side.
-To see if the second side is done, raise up the edge of the pancake with a pancake turner and if it’s browned on the under side, they’re done.
-I like to butter the tops, while the pancakes are on the griddle, waiting for the under sides to get done.
+It usually takes about 1 minute per side.
+To see if the second side is done, raise up the edge of the pancake with a pancake turner and if it’s browned on the underside, they’re done.
+I like to butter the tops, while the pancakes are on the griddle, waiting for the undersides to get done.

 Fix these for your mom for Mother’s Day and make her smile!!

 The pictures below are from my original post.
 I just had to move them over.
 My granddaughter Makayla eating Grandma’s pancakes…